Stopping the unconstitutional dismantling of the federal government

 SISTERS, OR – OCTOBER 13: Smokey The Bear outside of US Forest Service office in Sisters, Oregon with Laid Off sign during government shutdown October 13, 2013.

-Protect Democracy and partner organizations, representing a coalition of unions, nonprofit groups, and local governments, filed suit against President Donald Trump and over a dozen federal agencies challenging Trump’s unconstitutional Executive Order 14210 (“Implementing the President’s ‘Department of Government Efficiency’ Workforce Optimization Initiative”), which ordered the reorganization of federal agencies and mass firing of civil servants without Congressional authority.
+On April 28, a coalition of unions, nonprofit groups, and local governments filed suit against President Donald Trump and nearly two dozen federal agencies challenging Trump’s unconstitutional Executive Order 14210 (“Implementing the President’s ‘Department of Government Efficiency’ Workforce Optimization Initiative”), which ordered the reorganization of federal agencies and mass firing of civil servants without Congressional authorization.

-The case seeks court intervention to stop the implementation of Executive Order 14210.
-The coalition is represented by Protect Democracy, Democracy Forward, Altshuler Berzon LLP, the Public Rights Project, and State Democracy Defenders Fund.
+This case seeks to permanently stop this unauthorized dismantling of our government.
+The coalition is represented by Altshuler Berzon LLP, Democracy Forward, Protect Democracy, the Public Rights Project, and State Democracy Defenders Fund.

 Background